Hamiltonicity in generalized quasi-dihedral groups: Properties of GQD groups

+where \Cref{oo} follows from \Cref{ba}(iii).
+Since $b^2\in K$, we deduce that $g^2$ lies in $K$ and so $g$ has finite order.\\ {\textsc{Case 2.}} Let $Kg=Ka^n$.
+It remains to show that $G$ is not a torsion element whenever $g \in Ka^n$.
+Assume to contrary that $(ka^n)^{\ell}=1$, where $n\neq 0$ and so $a^{n\ell}\in K$.
+This yields a contradiction to the fact that $K$ is finite and $a$ is not a torsion element. \end{proof}

-It is well-known that every subgroup of a finite dihedral group is either cyclic or dihedral.
+We know that very subgroup of a finite dihedral group is either cyclic or dihedral.
 It is seeminlgy folklore that this property translates to the infinite dihedral group as well, but we couldn't find a reference for it.

 \begin{theorem} Let $G$ be a generalized quasi-dihedral group on $K$ and $b$.
 Let $H$ be a subgroup of $G$.
-Then $H$ either is abelian or generalized quasi-dihedral.
-In particular, every subgroup of infinite dihedral group is either cyclic or infinite dihedral. \end{theorem}
+Then $H$ is either abelian or generalized quasi-dihedral.
+In particular, every subgroup of an infinite dihedral group is either cyclic or infinite dihedral. \end{theorem}